sowyuen/wendy-bite/readme.md

 You only need to work on the "About Me" page.
 You can reference the included `WendyBite_AboutMe.png` file for design.

+Note that you will need CSS 'float' to make this layout look as it's pictured!

 ### CSS Validation

 She knows a thing or two about web design, so be sure your HTML and CSS validate.